asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-reports/display-manuscript-as-pdf.md

 ---
-title: "Display Reports as PDF: A Guide"
+title: "Display Report Manuscript as a PDF"
 description: "Transform your report manuscripts into shareable PDF documents and present them to users on their Browsers."
 ---